Acker Bilk: Career

 The single was not only a big hit in the United Kingdom, where it stayed on the charts for 55 weeks, helped by Bilk being the subject of the TV show This Is Your Life, but also topped the American charts.
 As a result, Bilk was the second British artist to have a single in the number-one position on the Billboard Hot 100 singles chart.
-(Vera Lynn was the first, with "Auf Wiederseh'n Sweetheart" in 1952.)
+(Note: In 1952, before the creation of the Hot 100, Billboard had four complimentary charts in use.
+That year, with the song "Auf Wiederseh'n, Sweetheart", Vera Lynn (accompanied by the Soldiers and Airmen of Her Majesty's Forces and the Johnny Johnston Singers) reached No. 1 on all four charts.)
 "Stranger on the Shore" sold over one million copies, and was awarded a gold disc.
 At the height of his career, Bilk's public relations workers were known as the "Bilk Marketing Board", a pun on the Milk Marketing Board.

 At the height of his international fame in 1962, he appeared in two theatrical motion pictures.
 It's Trad, Dad! (released in the United States by Columbia Pictures as Ring-a-Ding Rhythm) was a Richard Lester musical combining dixieland and rock-and-roll specialties; "Mr. Acker Bilk" and his band were the best represented, with three songs and a speaking role for Bilk.
 The second picture, Band of Thieves, was a comedy starring "Mr. Acker Bilk" and his group as musicians in prison.
 His music was also heard on the soundtracks to films such as Bitter Harvest (1963), West 11 (1963), and the musical comedy It's All Over Town (1964).
 He also played a cameo role in the latter film.